bcssov/IronyModManager/index.md

 * Be sure to provide logs if you report crashes.
 Logs can be found in the %AppData%\Mario\IronyModManager-Logs directory.

 ### Video Tutorials
+Made by OldEnt:
 * Basic intro tutorial: [Watch on Youtube](https://www.youtube.com/watch?v=98dKbDxtqQw)

-Made by OldEnt
+Made by LordOfLA:
 * Video without any captions showing off how to use Conflict Solver in combination with VS Code: [Watch on Vimeo](https://vimeo.com/443078952)

-Made by LordOfLA

 ### Which file should I download?
 ##### Windows